ethteck/bdiff/README.md

 For each file, there are two fields:

 * `path`: The path to the file
-* `map` (optional): The path to a .map file, to be parsed so symbol information is displayed in the viewer
+* `map` (optional): The path to a GNU ld or Clang lld .map file, to be parsed so symbol information is displayed in the viewer